The Circuit Maker

 4. The LED lights up.

-To control the LED with a push button or toggle switch, place the switch in series with the circuit — anywhere in the loop.
+To control the LED with a push button or toggle switch, place the switch in series with the circuit — anywhere in the loop between the battery, resistor, and LED.
 The simplest approach:

 1. Disconnect the resistor from the positive rail.